dzejkob-b/discord_irc_pugbot/README.md

 # Discord - irc pugbot

-This is PUGBOT for pickup games which processing multiple message sources (irc, discord) build on node.js technology. **The project is still in development**.
+This is PUGBOT for pickup games which processing multiple message sources (IRC, Discord) build on node.js technology. **The project is still in development**.

 Bot is inspired by old mIRC script mostly used for UT99 games: https://github.com/spydeee/PugBot - it implements most of its features and more.